 - Rarely, the staple line used to divide the stomach can leak, causing an infection in the abdomen and requiring a surgical procedure to correct.
 Dr. Higa minimizes this possibility with certain safeguards.

 - Patients will require a daily multivitamin and may find themselves deficient in certain vitamins and nutrients.
 However, the risk of this is much lower than in gastric bypass patients.

 If you are looking to pay for your procedure out of pocket, please visit our cash pay pricing.

-The bottom line: the gastric sleeve is a straightforward and effective procedure that not only offers excellent potential for weight loss, but also has fantastic disease improvement and resolution results.
+the gastric sleeve is a straightforward and effective procedure that not only offers excellent potential for weight loss but also has fantastic disease improvement and resolution results.
 Patients should know, however, that the gastric sleeve is not a magic bullet and, just like any procedure, requires a great deal of dedication from the patient to achieve the best results.
 To learn more about the gastric sleeve, we encourage you to watch our online seminar or to visit Dr. Higa for a consultation.